Giancarlo Filippini

 Giancarlo Filippini (born 27 December 1968) is an Italian former professional footballer who played as a defender.

 Career

-Fillipini stood out especially playing for Venezia, a team where he played for eight seasons and was Serie B champion in 1998–99.
+Filippini stood out especially playing for Venezia, a team where he played for eight seasons and was Serie B champion in 1998–99.
 In 2001, a time when Italian football was still at its peak, he had an unusual loan from Hellas Verona to Nice, at the time in the Ligue 2.
-At the end of his career, he played for Domegliara, a team from the Veneto region where he won the Eccellenza title.
+At the end of his career, he played for Domegliara, a team from the Veneto region, where he won the Eccellenza title.